Muutke küpsiste eelistusi

 Simulating Bugs Crawling on Objects

-Siemen Lens is a CG Artist who excels at photorealism.
+Siemen Lens is a CG artist who excels at photorealism.
 Experiencing boredom during the COVID-19 lockdown of 2020, he began learning Blender.
-He studies VFX at Howest University of Applied Sciences.
-His specialty is to create abstract yet photorealistic renders using Geometry Nodes, Physics, Texturing, and various other techniques in Blender.
-He also uses other software like DaVinci Resolve, Maya, Illustrator and Photoshop.
-Siemen has worked as a product render designer in a Furniture company and worked at PartydoosMedia, a Dutch digital graphic design agency.
-His goal is to create visually convincing CG Art that is pleasing to the eye.
-For 3 years, he has familiarized himself with Blender.
-Today, he will familiarize you with Geometry Nodes.
+He currently studies VFX in Kortrijk.
+His specialty is creating abstract yet photorealistic renders using Geometry Nodes, physics, texturing, and various other techniques in Blender.
+He also uses other software, such as DaVinci Resolve, Illustrator, Houdini, and Maya.
+Siemen has worked as a product render designer in a furniture company.
+His goal is to create visually convincing CG art that is pleasing to the eye.
+For three years, he has familiarized himself with Blender, and today, with this book, he will familiarize you with Geometry Nodes.